andrewortman/andrewortman/README.md

 [@Wikibuy](https://capitaloneshopping.com/) (now Capital One Shopping), and [@IBMWatson](https://www.ibm.com/watson)

 💼 I own and operate [Clever Pebble](https://github.com/cleverpebble) - a small shop for my side projects.
+Most of my commit history on github has to do with side projects under the Clever Pebble umbrella.

 🌈 I'm very active in the local gay community in Austin.
 You can find me playing [Dodgeball and Volleyball](https://www.varsitygayleague.com/austin) in my free time.